Mago51/Player-Teleporter-LuaU-Roblox-Studio/README.md

 local teleport1 = game.Workspace:FindFirstChild("Teleport1") -> local teleport1 = game.Workspace:FindFirstChild("DifferentName")

 In the 2 part scripts you can change the cooldown time for teleporting again.
 You have to change the last line of the script (before the 3x end).

+Screenshot: The 2 Touchinterests in the scripts are irrelavent. they appear when you start the testing mode.